The Doubleday Myth is Cooperstown's gain

 It came from Abner Graves, a mining engineer who proclaimed that Abner Doubleday – a decorated Union Army officer who directed the first shot from Fort Sumter at the start of the Civil War and later served at the Battle of Gettysburg – invented baseball in 1839 in Cooperstown.

-That account was good enough for the Spalding Commission, which came to it's conclusion in 1907.
+That account was good enough for what became known as the Mills Commission, which published its conclusion in 1907.

 Three years later – on June 12, 1939 – the Hall of Fame building officially opened.